WHERE WE HELPPractical workflow improvement for Canadian SMBs

 Architecture Assessment

-A focused assessment that maps the highest-value opportunity, the likely ROI lever, and the safest starting scope.
+A focused review that shows the best place to start, the likely payoff, and the safest first scope.

 • Workflow friction diagnosis